 “It’s fine.
 I need a few moments to myself anyway,” Louis said.
 “Please.”

 That was more than fair, really.
-Still a little reluctant, Jay nodded again, and turned to Yidhra. “…Can you make sure he gets home safely?” he asked, tentative.
+Still a little reluctant, Jay nodded again, and turned to Keziah. “…Can you make sure he gets home safely?” he asked, tentative.
 “We went through all this together, and…”

-“I don’t have to,” Yidhra said.
+“I don’t have to,” Keziah said.
 “Just make sure he takes the key that your aunt gave you and puts it in the door to the cottage.
 He’ll return to your house that way.
 Don’t worry about getting home yourself; you’re a dreamer.
 You’ll wake up there, when you choose to leave.”

 “Even though I came here physically?”